Head of Education Cabinet

 - a Grade Point Average (GPA) for the BSc study which is at least 75% of the maximum scale

 - If the language of instruction is English: fluency in both written and spoken English.
 Applicants from non-Anglophone countries must have a certificate of proficiency in English, issued by a recognized language institute, such as TOEFL or IELTS.
 Applicants who have completed their BSc (or equivalent) degree studies in a programme where the language of instruction is English are not required to submit such certificate.
-The minimum pass scores are 6.0 for the IELTS, 550 for the written TOEFL test and 213 points for the computer based TOEFL test.
-Students who are required to submit a certificate of proficiency in English language may also be required to take an English language assessment test at the Kaposvár University Foreign Language Department prior to the beginning of the MSc study.
+The minimum pass scores are 6.0 for the IELTS, 550 for the written TOEFL test and 213 points for the computer-based TOEFL test.
+Students who are required to submit a certificate of proficiency in the English language may also be required to take an English language assessment test at the Szent István University Kaposvár Campus Foreign Language Department prior to the beginning of the MSc study.

 - If the language of instruction is Hungarian: fluency in both written and spoken Hungarian.
-Applicants who do not have a Hungarian citizenship or are not from a Hungarian minority community must have a medium level certificate of proficiency in Hungarian.
-Students who are required to submit a certificate of proficiency in Hungarian language may also be required to take a Hungarian language assessment test at the Kaposvár University Foreign Language Department prior to the beginning of the MSc study.
+Applicants who do not have Hungarian citizenship or are not from a Hungarian minority community must have a medium level certificate of proficiency in Hungarian.
+Students who are required to submit a certificate of proficiency in the Hungarian language may also be required to take a Hungarian language assessment test at the Szent István University Kaposvár Campus Foreign Language Department prior to the beginning of the MSc study.

 7. Number of credits to be collected: 120 credits

 9.2.
 Main compulsory courses 30-54 credits: